 Save all your EOBs in a file so you can compare the “patient responsibility” amount to the amount owed shown on the bill you receive from your healthcare provider.
 Look closely at the dates on the EOB and the medical bill.
-Sometimes, medical billing offices send a bill before the insurance company mails the EOB, which can result in overpayment.
+Sometimes, medical billing offices send a bill before the insurance company mails the EOB, which can result in an overpayment.

-If you’ve paid a medical bill, double check the amount billed and paid against the EOBs to make sure you didn’t pay too much.
-If you did, contact the doctor’s office or hospital, explain the situation and ask for a refund for the overpayment.
+If you’ve paid a medical bill, double-check the amount billed and paid against the EOBs to make sure you didn’t pay too much.
+If you did, contact the doctor’s office or hospital, explain the situation, and ask for a refund for the overpayment.

 After confirming the information in your bill and EOB, do research on the pricing.